[PREV - PRAISE_OF_ONES_ENEMIES] [TOP]

 Esthetic good and bad?

 "55.
-Camp taste is, above all, Both?
+Camp taste is, above all, Moral good and evil?

-a mode of enjoyment, of
+a mode of enjoyment, of Both?

 appreciation - not judgment.
-Style in addition

 Camp is generous.
-It wants to substance?
+It wants Style in addition

 to enjoy.
-It only seems like
+It only seems like to substance?

 malice, cynicism.
 (Or, if it